 EDUCATING A COMMUNITY

 Education is something that Americans often take for granted.
 It's unlikely that you know someone that didn't have a chance to attend school.
 In Haiti, only 50% of primary school age children go to school.
-The majority of people in Thomazeau have to work in their family's trade and don't have the opportunity to ever attend school.
+The majority of people in Thomazeau have to work in their family's trade and never have the opportunity to attend school.
 This vast lack of education contributes to extreme poverty in the region.

-The opportunity to learn gives Sophie dignity, a sense of purpose and hope for a better future.
+The opportunity to learn gives Sophie dignity, a sense of purpose, and hope for a better future.